About TheGodGuy

 TheGodGuy

-15. Kirstie Says:
+15. Kirstie says:

 Hi- I have some questions about yourself.
 In your post, Help God Send Someone to Hell today.
 You said at the end, “Hell is not a physical place.”
 “Rather it is a state of mind.”
 Are you saying that there is no such place where God sends people that do not receive his son?
 A place where you do not feel, smell, hear, and taste?
 Do you not believe in the actual lake of fire Jesus mentions?
 Is your post of Sexual Intercourse in Heaven from your thoughts, or did you receive this revelation from God?
 Are you saying that married couples now when they die separate and be with their own soulmates, or are you saying that you are still married to your earthly spouse, but it is just under a different spiritual order.
 You would probably find Sid Roth’s television show it’s supernatural interesting on Utube.